-The CRD IV requires members of the management body to possess, at all times, sufficient knowledge, skills and experience to perform their duties.
-Given the specific nature of a fintech bank and the significance of technology for its business, the ECB understands this requirement as implying that members of its management body, in both management functions (executives) and supervisory functions (non-executives), should have relevant technical knowledge and practical experience enabling them to understand the risks of the business model and to fulfil their functions.
-One indicator that such a requirement has been met would be that a fintech bank has appointed a Chief Information Technology Officer as a member of its executive board.

-Fitness and propriety of members of the management body 11
+- IT competence of members of the management body - Given the specific nature of a fintech bank and the significance of technology for its business, members of its management body, in both management functions (executives) and supervisory functions (non-executives), should have relevant technical knowledge and practical experience enabling them to understand the risks of the business model and to fulfil their functions.
+In view of the emphasis on technology, fintech banks should consider appointing a Chief Information Technology Officer as a member of the executive board. - Fitness and propriety of members of the management body

 The knowledge and experience in banking and/or financial business of members of the management body will also be assessed.
-The complexity of the business model will be one factor in determining what level of knowledge and experience is sufficient.
+The complexity of the business model will be one factor in determining what level of knowledge and experience is required.

-&lt;sup>10 See Section 5.3 of the Guide to assessments of licence applications.
+See Section 5.3 of the Guide to assessments of licence applications.

-&lt;sup>11 See the Guide to fit and proper assessments on the ECB's banking supervision website.
+&lt;sup>10 See the Guide to fit and proper assessments on the ECB's banking supervision website.